After earning this badge, you will be better able to think critically about popular claims regarding education benefits from using technology.

 A. Not automatically — certainly not without good pedagogy.

-That's the right answer, but it's not always the one we get from people who are trying to sell us technology for teaching and learning.
+That's the right answer, but it's not always the one we get from people who are trying to sell us technology for teaching and learning - as in the example below.

-In the United States, we've seen a golden age of digital technology and innovation over the last four decades.
-But during that same span of time, the rate of poverty has actually only increased.
+We've seen a golden age of digital technology and innovation ... but during that same span of time, the rate of poverty has actually only increased.
 Inequality has skyrocketed, and social mobility has stagnated.
 So that suggests that without something else also being tended to, technology by itself simply does not address these problems.

-Determinism is the philosophical concept that everything that happens was bound to happen; all events are predestined and we have no choice.
-Strictly speaking, technological determinism says technology development follows a predictable path, is beyond cultural influence, and has inherent social effects.
+Determinism is the philosophical concept that says everything that happens was bound to happen; all events are predestined and we have no choice.

 For our purposes, technological determinism is the belief that a tool inherently has either a positive or negative effect on learning.